-Our achievements We deployed a flexible workforce across all plants, enabling us to meet peak production volumes.
-In parallel, our commitment to capability-building continued with programs such as SHAPE, which engagement across all our manufacturing sites
+Our achievements were powered by our people.
+We deployed a flexible workforce across all plants, enabling us to meet peak production volumes.
+In parallel, our commitment to capability-building continued with programs such as SHAPE, which support long-term employee engagement across all our manufacturing sites